Use Wido SDK to quickly add support for Zaps into your protocol to grow deposits and TVL.

 This short post analyses how Zap transactions grow deposits and TVL.
 We will look at the on-chain data of three large DeFi protocols.

-A quick reminder of what Zaps are: Zaps bundle several transactions into one to enable single click deposits (or withdrawals) which leads to improved conversion and more TVL.
-For example: If you have ETH and want to deposit it to the Yearn Curve stETH vault, you will have to execute five transactions to get the desired Yearn Curve stETH token.
-With Zaps, it takes a single transaction to deposit ETH into the Yearn vault.
+A quick reminder of what Zaps are: Zaps bundle several transactions into one to enable single-click deposits (or withdrawals), which leads to improved conversion and more TVL.
+For example: if you have USDC and want to get into the USDT/DAI pool, you will need to make multiple swaps to get USDT and DAI and deposit them 50:50 into the pool.
+Another example: if you have ETH and want to deposit it to the Yearn Curve stETH vault on yearn.finance web app, you will have to execute five transactions to get the desired Yearn Curve stETH token.
+Zaps bundle all those transactions together and calculate accurate token rates for you.

 Additionally, Zaps offer other advantages on top of bundling several transactions into one:

-The simplicity of Zaps is enormous; hence, it's been very popular for users and is clearly visible in the data below.
+The simplicity of Zaps is enormous; hence, it's been very popular among users and is clearly visible in the data below.

-Curve.Fi is an exchange liquidity pool designed for a highly efficient stablecoin swap.
+Curve.Fi is a DEX designed for highly efficient stablecoin swaps.
 Users can add liquidity to the pools and earn fees.
-Users can deposit all the pool tokens to keep the pool balanced or Zap into it with a single underlying pool token.
-We looked at 166 Curve pools on Ethereum available on Dune and compared the ratio between Direct and Zap transactions.
+On Curve, users can choose whether to manually deposit token pairs in multiple transactions or deposit with a simple Zap that accurately calculates the right token rates for the user.
+We looked at 166 Curve pools on Ethereum available on Dune and compared the ratio between Direct vs Zap deposits.

-An absolute majority of Curve users prefer to use Zaps vs direct deposits.
+Most Curve users prefer to use Zaps vs direct (manual) deposits.

-Beefy is a yield optimizer.
+Beefy is a yield optimiser.
 Their main product is Vaults which grows users' deposited tokens through a set of strategies.
-Beefy maximizes rewards from various liquidity pools, AMMs, and yield farming opportunities.
-Beefy has been building Zap contracts for most vaults on their platform.
+Beefy maximises rewards from various liquidity pools, AMMs, and yield farming opportunities.
+Beefy offers Zaps on most vaults on their platform.

-You can see that there is a growing share of transactions preferring to use Zaps over Direct deposits on Beefy.Finance.
+You can see a growing share of users preferring to use Zaps over Direct (manual) deposits on Beefy.Finance.

 Zaps make a significant portion of the deposits to Yearn, averaging 40%.

 Zaps are popular amongst users.
-And that's why Curve, Beefy, Yearn, and others have built their custom Zap contracts.
+And that's why Curve, Beefy, Yearn, and others have them.

 Wido is a multi-chain Zap infrastructure.
-Protocols can integrate Wido SDK to add support for zaps into their farms, pools or vaults.
+Protocols can integrate Wido SDK to immediately add support for Zaps into their farms, pools or vaults.

 You can try out a demo for any-to-any token Zaps here.